 I turned.
-The waitress took off her apron and spoke quietly to phone-man.
-He nodded to the man behind me.
+The waitress took off her apron and spoke quietly to phone man.
+He glanced over at the man behind me.
 I heard his chair legs scrape against the floor as he got to his feet.

 I went to stand up.
 But my legs would not move.
 They felt like jelly.